 ID Validation and DCU Student ID Card

-Irish Driving Licence Learner Permit (new credit card format) OR
+- Irish Driving License or Learner Permit (New credit card format)

 I didn't register online during the designated online registration period, what do I do?